-Figure 15: Immediate failure error (collision) - mounting the kerb of a roundabout or striking the kerb
+Figure 41 Immediate failure error (collision) - mounting the kerb of a roundabout or striking the kerb

-Figure 16: Critical error (other illegal action) - driving on a part of the roundabout intended for use only by heavy vehicles
+Figure 42 Critical error (other illegal action) - driving on a part of the roundabout intended for use only by heavy vehicles

-Figure 17: Immediate failure error (collision) - mounting or driving over a part of the roundabout not intended to be driven on by any vehicles
+Figure 43 Immediate failure error (collision) - mounting or driving over a part of the roundabout not intended to be driven on by any vehicles

-Fail to give way
+Failing to give way

-Failing to give way during the test indicates the applicant does not have the ability to control the vehicle or negotiate the correct choice and does not meet the high standard required for the awarding of a full licence.
+Failing to give way during the test indicates the applicant does not have the ability to control the vehicle or negotiate the correct choice so cannot yet be relied on to drive independently and safely.

-- when merging or diverging (including lane changes), the applicant fails to signal, resulting in another road user taking evasive action - when merging or diverging (including lane changes), the applicant both fails to check relevant mirror/s and fails to perform a head check, resulting in another road user taking evasive action - another road user (to whom the applicant should have given way) is forced to take evasive action (or is otherwise unable to proceed) because of the applicant's poor gap selection when: - turning - merging - diverging (including lane changes) - proceeding straight ahead at a Stop or Give Way sign - entering a roundabout - proceeding across a pedestrian crossing (failing to give way to a pedestrian on the crossing).
+- when merging or diverging (including lane changes), the applicant fails to signal, resulting in another road user taking evasive action - when merging or diverging (including lane changes), the applicant both fails to check relevant mirror/s and fails to perform a head check, resulting in another road user taking evasive action - another road user (to whom the applicant should have given way) is forced to take evasive action (or is otherwise unable to proceed) because of the applicant's poor gap selection when: - turning - merging - diverging (including lane changes) - proceeding straight ahead at a stop or give way sign - entering a roundabout - proceeding across a pedestrian crossing (failing to give way to a pedestrian on the crossing).